fhb-codelabs/fhb-codelabs.github.io/site/codelabs/biti-ipm-icinga-agentbased.md

 icinga2 pki ticket --cn 'node'
 ```

-The command will output a ticket similar to the following:
+The command will print a ticket on screen:
 ```
 3bcb8a06466706f6a5d5f541c175004149e6dbb2
 ```